plivermore/AH-RJMCMC1/readme.md

 `Plotting_intensity_range 50 80`

 SEED: Seed the random number generator with seed integer n.
 The default value is 1.

+Batch\_generate\_joint\_distributions: compile a batch of joint age/intensity plots using the given column of the datafile.
+In the datafile, 1=make plot, 0 = exclude.
+E.g.
+`Batch_generate_joint_distributions 9`
+uses column 9 (must be 0 or 1) of the datafile to generate multiple figures at once.
+NB.
+This is entirely equivalent to generating each figure individually.

+Sigma\_uncertain: used to indicate sampling parameters for the rescaled intensity errors.
+Usage: `Sigma_uncertain uniform_bound sd_sigma sd_fraction`

+uniform\_bound: the rescaling value (lambda) has a prior of U[0, uniform\_bound]

+sd_sigma: at each proposal for which lambda is changed, the proposed value is taken from a normal distribution centred on the current value and whose standard deviation is sd\_sigma.

+sd\_fraction: For sampling of the hyperparameters (sample ages and lambda) this indicates the relative frequency of lambda perturbations.
+Each time hyperparameters are resampled, lambda is perturbed with probability sd\_fraction (0 <= sd\_fraction <= 1)

+E.g.  `Sigma_uncertain 3 0.4 0.1`
+assumes a prior of U[0,3] for lambda, uses perturbations of standard deviation 0.4, and the hyper-parameter change move alters lambda 10% of the time, and so the ages 90% of the time.

 # The Data file
 ## Stratification